seo6oss/wFBA/README.md

     JUNGLE_SCOUT_API_KEY=your_junglescout_api_key
     ```

+4.  **Google Sheets API Authentication:**
+    *   Go to the Google Cloud Console.
+    *   Create a new project or select an existing one.
+    *   Enable the "Google Sheets API" for your project.
+    *   Create a Service Account: Navigate to "APIs & Services" > "Credentials" > "Create Credentials" > "Service Account".
+    *   Download the JSON key file for your service account.
+    *   Place this JSON key file in your project directory (e.g., `path/to/your/service_account.json`).
+    *   Share your Google Sheet with the email address of your service account (found in the JSON key file).

 ## Usage

-1.  **Prepare Supplier Data:** Ensure your raw supplier data has been processed by the VBA macro in Google Sheets and exported as a clean CSV or Excel file (e.g., `data/cleansed_supplier_data.csv`).
+1.  **Prepare Supplier Data:** Ensure your raw supplier data has been processed by the VBA macro in Google Sheets and is available in your designated Google Sheet.
 2.  **Run the processing tool:**

     ```bash
     python src/main.py process_supplier_data --spreadsheet_name "Your Spreadsheet Name" --worksheet_name "Your Worksheet Name"
     ```

-    *(Note: Replace "Your Spreadsheet Name" and "Your Worksheet Name" with your actual Google Sheet details.)*
+    *(Note: Replace "Your Spreadsheet Name" and "Your Worksheet Name" with your actual Google Sheet details.
+Ensure the service account JSON key file path is correctly configured in `src/google_sheets_integrator.py`.)*

 ## Project Structure